giusgenito/Diabetic-retinopathy-classification-and-trustworthy/README.md

 | GAD  | 83.3% | 57.4 | 44.6% |
 | **DinoV2-DR (Ours)** | **85.73%** | **63.47%** | **50.15%** |

-[cite_start]*Table: Comparison with the state-of-the-art on the GDRBench benchmark, demonstrating a significant improvement in generalization performance[cite: 711].*

 ---